rust-lang/book/nostarch/chapter20.md

 servers.
 The details of these protocols are beyond the scope of this book, but a brief overview will give you the information you need.

-The two main protocols involved in web servers are the *Hypertext Transfer Protocol* *(HTTP)* and the *Transmission Control Protocol* *(TCP)*.
+The two main protocols involved in web servers are *Hypertext Transfer Protocol* *(HTTP)* and the *Transmission Control Protocol* *(TCP)*.
 Both protocols are *request-response* protocols, meaning a *client* initiates requests and a *server* listens to the requests and provides a response to the